ryuyandev/steam-hardware-survey/README.md

 1. (OPTIONAL) Create a .env file at the root of this project that contains the following values
     - `SITE_ROOT=/some-directory/` the subdirectory the site should run under (defaults to /)
+2. Run `npm install` to install necessary packages
-2. Run `npm run dev` to develop locally
+3. Run `npm run dev` to develop locally
-3. Run `npm run build` to build production dist
+4. Run `npm run build` to build production dist
-4. Run `npm start` to run in production mode
+5. Run `npm start` to run in production mode

 # Docker Container